-Assets and associated liabilities classified as held for sale as at 31 December 2023 comprised, in particular, assets and liabilities of companies from the groups Synthesia, a.s., MAFRA, a.s. and LONDA spol. s r. o. (see Note 35) and non-current tangible assets held for sale mainly related to food industry.
-Assets classified as held for sale as at 31 December 2022 comprised, in particular, non-current assets held for sale related to bakery business.
+Assets and associated liabilities classified as held for sale as at 31 December 2023 comprised, in particular, assets and liabilities of companies from the groups Synthesia, a.s., MAFRA, a.s. and LONDA spol. s r. o. and non-current tangible assets held for sale mainly related to food industry.